How can I possibly be detained in Korea?

 the chance of the investigation proceeding further without detention is high.

-Next time we will talk about ways to get released if you were detained and what you should keep in mind if you were lucky enough to stay out of a detention center for the period of investigation.
+Thanks for reading this post on “How can I possibly be detained in Korea?”.
+Next time, we will talk about ways to get released if you were detained and what you should keep in mind if you were lucky enough to stay out of a detention center for the period of investigation.
 Stay tuned!